 Essential oils (our current recommendations are eucalyptus, ylang ylang, jasmine, and geranium) for continuous whiffs of calm and relaxation.

-A smaller towel or blanket to keep to the side (remember those sensitive knees?).
+A small towel or blanket to keep to the side.

 A water bottle, because water is paramount.